Upscaling from ab initio atomistic simulations to electrode scale: The case of manganese hexacyanoferrate, a cathode material for Na-ion batteries: Results and discussion

 At a higher rate of 0.5C, the charging process exhibits similar phenomenology, yet with some kinetic differences.
 Upon charging, the cell voltage surges to a significantly higher potential of 3.66~V (Fig.~\ref{fig:fig_9}e).
 The particle surfaces undergo a much shorter solid-solution reaction compared to 0.1C.
 The nucleation of the sodium-poor phase starts quickly, forming a biphasic front at 2.85~V rather than 2.93~V as observed at 0.1C.
 This indicates that the initial voltage surge is sufficient to overcome the nucleation energy barrier more rapidly and initiate the phase transition.
 At this higher rate, the particle surface concentration (dashed and dotted blue lines) plateaus at $x = 1.68$, while the sodium-poor phase plateaus at $x = 0.017$.
 Contrary to the 0.1C kinetics, the particles deep in the electrode do not have time to reach the border of the solid-solution phase before the first particle at the electrode surface nucleates.
 They thus remain close to the initial concentration $x = 1.8$ until the phase front reaches them.
 The concentration value in the sodium-poor phase deviates from the equilibrium binodal concentration ($x = 0.02$).
 This deviation is attributed to the higher overpotential at 0.5C, where the cell voltage is consistently approximately 1.1~V higher than that at 0.1C.
 This elevated overpotential stabilizes the non-equilibrium concentration at $x = 0.017$.
 The charge ends at 3.6~V, where all particle surfaces are fully desodiated, similar to the 0.1C charging process.
 The simulation shows that the desodiation mechanism at 0.5C is similar to that at 0.1C.
 It is still kinetically favorable to fully desodiate particles near the separator before propagating nucleation deeper into the electrode.
 The concentration heterogeneity is still directed along the electrode depth.

+The particle-by-particle desodiation mechanism typically happens when the potential barrier to overcome to start nucleation – that is the potential difference between the binodal and the spinodal points – is large compared to the overpotential due to sodium transport.
+Such phenomenology will be observed also at higher temperatures because the nucleation potential barrier decreases slower with temperature than the overpotential due to sodium transport.
+The main modification when raising the temperature is that the spinodal point of the sodium-rich phase is shifted from x$\approx$1.3 at 400K to x$\approx$0.85 at 700K.
+The duration of the metastable phase at beginning of charge will thus last longer at 700K than at 400K.
+From a practical point of view, it should be borne in mind that PBA decomposes at 500K under N or Ar \cite{ref2}.
+A simulation at temperatures higher than 500K cannot represent a realistic electrode operation.

 As it stands, the pseudo-2D model cannot represent a realistic discharge of the PBA material.
 The P2D model is built on a core-shell representation of the sodium concentration in active particles.
 Since the sodium-rich phase has a significantly low sodium diffusivity, once this phase nucleates and covers the particle surfaces, the low diffusivity effectively prevents further desodiation during the simulation.
-It can be intuited that the real sodiation mechanism still occurs through the sodium-rich phase, which implies that both phases coexist at the particle surface until the particle is fully sodiated.
-A modification of the P2D model is required to include representative particles with at least two dimensions that break the concentration isotropy.
+It can be intuited that the real sodiation mechanism in a 3-dimensional particle still occurs through the sodium-poor phase, which implies that both phases coexist at the particle surface until the particle is fully sodiated.
+More elaborate models can be used to release the isotropic constraint.
+A P3D model can be built with a 3-dimensional solid domain representing the electrode depth coupled with 2-dimensional particles.
+Another approach would be to directly simulate the phase-field dynamics in a microstructure model, including the pores geometry.
+However, the numerical cost of such models is much larger.